WPTravelteam/wp-travel/readme.txt

 * License Activation on renewal is fixed.
 * Removed Force Cart / Checkout functionality due to no uses.
 * Fixed Dashboard page is not selectable from admin settings.
 When we change dashboard page it will changing checkout page in admin settings.
+Tweak:
+* Added Enable/Disable all payment gateway option in the settings.

 = 4.3.4 =
 Release Date: 11th November, 2020